Paperdyne/PaperPC/README.md

 increments above `098`.

 In future releases, this will be configurable (e.g. a configuration file can remap, increase, or decrease the stack size).
-This is planned, but not yet implemented as a `.ppconfig` file, existing on a per-project or global basis.
+This is planned, but not yet implemented as a `.ppconfig` file, existing on a per-project basis.

-## Pointers

-The PaperPC also features a crude implemention of computational pointers.
-Given that there exists no storage 000, the ISA uses the `0` opcode (e.g.`001-099`) to create a reference to memory located at the cell referenced (e.g.
-`074` will reference and attempt to execute the value at storage `074` as an "instruction" word).
-The example in [examples/pointers.ppc](examples/pointers.ppc) implements a trick that treats values as both "instruction" and "data" words.

 ## Using the program